jackiboy/flagpack/README.md

 ```

 **Size Helpers:**
-By default Flagpack has a medium `.md` and large `.lg` helper class. you can disable these generating these sizes if you don't need them.
+By default Flagpack has a medium `.md` and large `.lg` helper class. you can disable generating these size classes if you don't need them.

 ```
 $fp-size-md: true !default;